More about: Florence Accademia Gallery Tickets and Tours

 Guided tour of the Accademia Gallery in Florence

 The culture and art you will find in Florence is unparalleled, and it would be a shame to leave the Academy without understanding what you see.
 For a more complete visit, this guided tour of the Academy is a great option.
-A professional guide will help you gain an in-depth understanding of the history behind David and the rest of the sculptures and paintings in this museum, which you can continue to explore on your own after the tour.
+A professional guide will help you learn in depth and in English all the history behind the 'David' and the rest of the sculptures and paintings in this museum, which you can continue to explore on your own after the tour.

 This tour includes fast-track entry to the museum, so you won't have to wait in line at the entrance.